Cannabis smoking: Methods

 Cannabis can be smoked in a variety of pipe-like devices.
-The Moroccan longdraw tube sebsi, shown above, is a "one-hitter".
+The Moroccan longdraw tube sebsi is a "one-hitter".
 Cannabis pipes are made from a variety of materials and come in many different shapes and sizes, including hand pipes ("bowls"), water pipes ("bongs"), cigarettes ("joints"), or blunts.

 Solar puffing (also called "solar toking", "taking solar hits”, or “solar bowls”) is the act of using the Sun's rays with a magnifying lens or burning glass to heat cannabis for consumption.

 "Hotboxing" involves multiple persons smoking cannabis in an enclosed space, such as a car, with no way for the smoke to escape.
 In addition to the primary smoke from the chosen smoking devices, second hand smoke is repeatedly inhaled and exhaled.
 A single user breathing in and out of a breathbonnet (bread bag) can achieve this effect.